ApiLogicServer/Docs/docs/index.md

 # API Logic Server - In Action

-API Logic Server is the simplest, fastest, and most flexible way to create, run and customize microservices.
+API Logic Server is the simplest, fastest, and most flexible way to create and customize microservices.
 Create from a Natural Language prompt or existing database, literally in seconds, for an Admin App and JSON:API.
 Unique Logic Automation.
 Standards-based customization and deployment provide full flexibility.

 &nbsp;